deanrp2/MicroControl/README.md

 ## USER INFORMATION
-Repository released publicly so users can reproduce results published in "Multiobjective Optimization of Nuclear Microreactor Control System Operation with Surrogate-based Evolutionary Algorithms" in Annals of Nuclear Energy.
+Repository released publicly so users can reproduce results published in "Multiobjective Optimization of Nuclear Microreactor Control System Operation with Surrogate-based Evolutionary Algorithms" in Nuclear Engineering and Design.
 References to this journal paper are used in this documentation.

 User must have NEORL installed: